Sharp variance estimator and causal bootstrap in stratified randomized experiments: Causal Bootstrap Based on Rank-preserving Imputation

 \begin{condition} (i) There exists a constant $C>0$ independent of $n$, such that $\sup_n|Y_i(z)|\leq C$, $z=0,1$. (ii) The functions $F(y)$ and $G(y)$ converge to two non-lattice distribution functions $F^{\infty}(y)$ and $G^{\infty}(y)$ as $n\rightarrow \infty$, respectively.
 A distribution function $F^{\infty}(y)$ is non-latticed if $|\int\exp(\i ty)\mathrm dF^{\infty}(y)|\neq 1$ for all $t\neq 0$, where $\i^2=-1$. (iii) For all $m=1,\ldots,M$, as $n\rightarrow\infty$, $\log \nm/\log n$ has a finite limit. \end{condition}

-Condition~\ref{cond5}(i) assumes bounded potential outcomes.
-The non-latticed assumption required in Condition~\ref{cond5}(ii) is common for second-order refinement \citep{imbens2018causal, wang2022bootstrap}.
-Condition~\ref{cond5}(iii) is a technical assumption typically met in many practical scenarios, for instance, when either $\nm$ or $M$ is bounded.
+Condition~\ref{cond5}(i) assumes that potential outcomes are bounded.
+The non-lattice assumption specified in Condition~\ref{cond5}(ii) is commonly employed in second-order refinement \citep{imbens2018causal,wang2022bootstrap}.
+An intuitive sufficient condition for a distribution to be non-latticed is that the distribution is continuous or does not concentrate its probability mass on discrete, regularly spaced points.
+Examples of non-lattice distributions include the Normal, Exponential, Gamma, and Uniform distributions.
+Condition~\ref{cond5}(iii) is a technical assumption typically met in many practical scenarios, for instance, when either $\nm$ is bounded with $M\rightarrow \infty$, or $M$ is bounded with $\nm \rightarrow \infty$.

 \begin{theorem}[Edgeworth expansion] Under Conditions \ref{cond1}, \ref{cond3}, \ref{cond4}(ii), and \ref{cond5}, if $2 \leq \nm[1] \leq \nm-2$ for $m=1,\dots,M$, then, as $n\rightarrow \infty$, $T$ has an Edgeworth expansion: